kevinbowen777/django-blog/docs/index.rst

    :backlinks: top
    :depth: 2

-django_blog is a web blog application built with Django 4.1
+django-blog is a web blog application built with Django 4.1

 Features
 --------